Nordstrom Sale: Save Up to 60% on Tory Burch, Marc Jacobs, Nike & More

-Nordstrom Sale: Save Up to 60% on Tory Burch, Marc Jacobs, Nike and More
+Nordstrom Sale: Save Up to 60% on Marc Jacobs, Nike and More

 The Nordstrom Spring Sale continues to bring out can't-miss deals.
-Nordstrom offers up to 60% off fashion, beauty products and more.
+The department store is offering up to 60% off fashion brands, beauty products, home decor and more.

-These markdowns in the department store's online shop includes clothing, shoes, accessories, home goods and men's clothing from major brands such as Tory Burch, Nike, Marc Jacobs, Topshop, Barefoot Dreams, Kate Spade New York and more.
-Nordstrom's free shipping and returns make it easy to shop this sale, as most of us are currently not leaving the house.
+These markdowns in Nordstrom's online shop include clothing, shoes, accessories, home goods and men's clothing from major brands such as Tory Burch, Nike, Marc Jacobs, Topshop, Barefoot Dreams, Kate Spade New York and more.
+Nordstrom's free shipping and returns make it easy to shop this sale from home, as many of us are currently not leaving the house.

-The Spring Sale is in tandem with the retailer's ongoing Better Together Sale, which ends at 9 a.m.
-EST on April 11, and includes savings up to 50% off on new spring styles from Nordstrom-exclusive lines like Halogen and Treasure & Bond.

 Ahead, browse through ET Style's favorite sale items from Nordstrom.

-This bright blue Marc Jacobs logo leather crossbody bag is as cool as it is functional.
+This soft blue Marc Jacobs quilted leather card case is as cute as it is functional.

 We love this blush pink Tory Burch suede loafer dressed up with the brand's iconic medallion logo hardware.